-Embroidered badges are used by all sorts of organisations such as car racing, rescue services, schools, clubs, adventure groups and many more.
+Embroidered badges are used by all sorts of organisations such as car racing, rescue services, schools, clubs, scouts, guides, adventure groups and many more.
 There are a variety of names for embroidered badges, they are sometimes known as embroidered patches, custom badges, uniform badges, iron on badges, sew on patches, cloth badges or patches to illustrate a few.
 They come in all sorts of shapes and sizes, they can be laser cut to an intricate shape, cut to a regular shape, or finished with an overlocked border.
 You can create your own bespoke design and turn it into a work of art.
 All you need to do is come us with the ideas and our designers can work it in to a quality, durable, well presented emblem befitting your organisation.

 If you require a lot of detail in your design you may wish to consider a woven badge.